aaqyaar/abdizamed/README.md

 # Abdi Zamed Mohamed's Portfolio

-Welcome to the GitHub repository of Abdi Zamed Mohamed's personal portfolio.
-This repository contains the source code and assets for the portfolio, showcasing Abdi's skills, experiences, and projects.
+Welcome to my GitHub repository of Abdi Zamed Mohamed's personal portfolio.
+This repository contains the source code and assets for the portfolio, showcasing my skills, experiences, and projects.
 You can view the live version of the portfolio at the link provided below.

 [![Portfolio Preview](./public/preview.png)](https://abdizamedmo.vercel.app/)